hareluuu/rosalind/README.md

 The data and output files are located in the respective subdirectories and are named using the same method as above.

+You can easily search for any problem by using the problems unique Id which is contained in the file name (INI1, INI2, etc.)